artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 ## Exercise 2
-Simulate in Ripes the following code.
+Simulate the following code in Ripes.

 ```
 int nota[128];